-Next thing I tried was a 3D movie, as sometimes these can look a bit odd on cheaper screen material.
+The next thing I tried was a 3D movie, as sometimes these can look a bit odd on the cheaper screen material.
 It passed again with flying colors (quite literally).
 This is helped by the material being made from a premium bright matte white surface, with a 1.1 gain.

 Would I Recommend it for Everyone?

-The lack of poles means you will need to buy and cut your own to size, which suddenly transforms this from a simply plug and play piece of kit into something that requires a little more effort.
+The lack of poles means you will need to buy and cut your own to size, which suddenly transforms this from a simple plug-and-play piece of kit into something that requires a little more effort.